 - At the climax of Rudyard Kipling's horror story "At the End of the Passage", a friend of the dead man tries this.
 What he sees in the dead man's eyes is so horrifying that he destroys the film before his companions (and us, alas) can see it.

 - In season 5 of Babylon 5, the frequencies of energy weapons used in a series of mystery attacks are discovered burned into victims' retinas.

 - In an episode of Beyond Belief: Fact or Fiction, one story was about a woman who couldn't stop looking at this one guy in a bar.
 He abducted the woman, demanding to know if she was a cop.
 The man was eventually arrested and the woman was saved.
 She later learns that the woman he murdered was the same woman whose transplanted corneas she received.
 (The implication here was that she couldn't stop staring at the guy because her transplanted eyes recognized him.
 This was doubly silly because a cornea doesn't actually receive light; it just acts as a lens.)

-- In the second episode of Fringe, Walter Bishop does exactly that to help FBI find serial killer.
+- In the second episode of Fringe, Walter Bishop does exactly that to help the FBI find the serial killer.

 - In Crossing Jordan, Dr. Macy claims he has a machine which does exactly this in order to trick/blackmail some violent thugs into letting him go.
 He's totally lying, of course.